RobotecAI/o3de-genai-gems/docs/gettingStarted.md

 9. Select the `AI Service Providers` tab and create the `Claude HTTP service provider`.

 10. Select the newly created service and fill the fields with appropriate values.
 You can find all available models on the [Anthropic documentation](https://docs.anthropic.com/en/docs/about-claude/models).
+The screenshot shows configuration for _Claude 3 Haiku_ model, but you might want to use the newer `claude-3-5-sonnet-20240620` instead.
 > _Note_: If you see a message about a missing API key, make sure to include it in your environment variables.

 ![ServiceConfiguration](./images/provider.png)